mwang87/NP-Classifier/README.md

 ## Privacy

 We try our best to balance privacy and understand how users are using our tool.
-As such, we keep in our logs which structures were classified but not which users queried the spectra.
+As such, we keep in our logs which structures were classified but not which users queried the structure.